Shopping for Health Insurance? Here’s What You Need to Know

-The time of year for individuals to buy health insurance plans is called open enrollment, and this year there’s less time than ever to choose your health coverage.
-For individuals and families who are buying their own insurance for 2018, open enrollment begins on Nov.
-1, 2017 and lasts until Dec.
-15, 2017.
+The time of year for individuals to buy health insurance plans is called open enrollment, and it’s about to kick off.
+For individuals and families who are buying their own insurance for 2019, open enrollment begins on Nov.
+1, 2018 and lasts until Dec.
+15, 2018.

 There’s a lot to consider when you’re picking a plan.
 Do you want an HMO or a PPO?
 What can you afford to pay for your copay, deductible and coinsurance?
 How frequently will you use essential health benefits?

 It’s normal to have a lot of questions – and Blue Cross is here to help answer them.
-Here are three easy ways to get help get covered for 2018.
+Here are three easy ways to get help getting covered for 2019.

 - In-person: Want to talk to someone in-person?
 Visit one of Blue Cross’ statewide walk-in centers to get the help you need.
 Walk-in centers will be closed on the following days: Nov.
-23, Nov.
+22, Nov.
+23, Dec.
 24, Dec.
-22, Dec.
 25, Dec.
-26 and Jan.
-1. (remember, the deadline to enroll for 2018 coverage is Dec.
+31 and Jan.
+1. (Remember, the deadline to enroll for 2019 coverage is Dec.
 15).
 Please note agents and health plan advisers may not be on-site at all times at Blue Cross walk-in centers.

 - Over the phone: Call a Blue Cross Blue Shield of Michigan health plan advisor at 1-855-237-3501, or fill out this form to have a health plan advisor call you.

-You might be confused about how changes to the Affordable Care Act affect you.
-Blue Cross Blue Shield of Michigan’s expert health plan advisers can help you understand the new rules and find coverage that could be more affordable than you think.
+You might be confused about how to get coverage that works for you.
+Blue Cross Blue Shield of Michigan’s expert health plan advisers can help you understand and find coverage that could be more affordable than you think.
 Plus, there is still a possibility to receive financial help.
-Last year, 8 in 10 people qualified for financial help.